tenable/cloud-security-training/lab-aws-poc-deploy-aws-imds-packet-analyzer/README.md

 ### Important Notes
 - This lab is meant for experimentation and learning purposes ONLY!
 We do not recommend using it in production envrionments and certainly not without proper testing.
-- The project architecture was designed to quickly demonstrate the deployment of the aws-imds-packet-analyzer library and show how it is *possible* to do the deployment remotely.
+- The project architecture was designed to quickly demonstrate the deployment of the aws-imds-packet-analyzer library.
 It is not necessarily a recommended architecture for any kind of instance - for example, the instance deployed is public to the internet (to make it easy to download aws-imds-packet-analyzer and its dependencies); for other purposes, the architecture can and should be designed differently.
 - Before using the lab, make sure you are aware of and prepared to cover any costs its use may entail.

 ## Why aws-imds-packet-analyzer Matters